bfanselow/Python-Tutorials/Mutable_Immutable.md

 139884406488136
 >>> l1 = l

-# By copying we create a new object with same identity
+# By copying we create a new object reference (almost like an "alias") having same identity

 >>> id(l1)
 139884406488136